-That's where soundbars come in.
-These add far louder and better quality sound to your TV but, unlike dedicated speaker packages, your lounge won't have to accommodate six chunky boxes.
+Soundbars add more powerful, direct and better quality audio to your TV but, unlike dedicated speaker packages, your lounge won't have to accommodate six chunky boxes.
 Instead, a soundbar sits demurely beneath your TV, quietly getting on with levelling up its sound.

 So what should you look for when buying one?
-Bluetooth is a handy extra feature as it allows the soundbar to wirelessly play music from an external device.
+Bluetooth is a fairly ubiquitous extra feature that allows the soundbar to wirelessly play music from an external device.
 While network connectivity is less common at the affordable end of the market, it is possible to find models that support other wireless technologies like Apple AirPlay 2, and a few work with smart assistants like Amazon Alexa and Google Assistant, too.

 As most of the models listed don't have app support, you should also look for a decent remote control, ample connections appropriate for your set-up and of course that all-important sound quality.
 But rest assured, all of the soundbars below sound good – you can read the full, in-depth review attached with each if you need further information and if a model's not on this list, it's because we wouldn'trecommend it.